“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 More about this trial

-The aims of this trial were to find out
+The main aims of this trial were to find out:

-- If cediranib and chemotherapy together worked better than chemotherapy alone for ovarian cancer that had come back
+- if cediranib and chemotherapy is better than chemotherapy alone for ovarian cancer that has come back

 Summary of results

 The research team found that cediranib and chemotherapy may be useful for women with ovarian cancer that has come back after other treatment.